teki97/DM-TFD/README.md

 It is obvious that the model trained by data with SNR = 5 dB ignores the fourth component of the bat echolocation signal, of which energy is weak.
 The other two models succeed in obtaining the weak energy component.
 However, when we use the synthetic data with SNR level ranging from 5 to 45 dB, there are considerable CTs remaining.
 Thus, we choose data with SNR = 10 dB to train our model.

 ### Discussion on the length of the test signal
+It is well-known that the convolutional layers are in theory independent of signal length, and the linear layers are not.
+However, before the linear layers in the BAM, the average pooling is employed, i.e., only the number of channels is considered in the following linear layers (the number of channels is independent of signal length).

 Though we train our model only using 256-sample synthetic signals, we gain satisfactory performance on a 400-sample bat echolocation signal without re-training.
 Thus, we have experiments on the different lengths of the test signals, and the results are shown as follows:

 <img src="https://github.com/teki97/DM-TFD/blob/master/fig/length.png" width = "900" height = "175" align=center />